 Fun from Efficiency

 Total fun = Meaningful decisions / Time played

 From this formula we can see that a game is more fun if it has more decisions.
 It’s also more fun if it has the same number in less time.
 Let’s take a look at some games that successfully apply this idea.

 Portal is a great example of a short, high-quality game.
 Gaming website HowLongToBeat.com estimates the average player finishes the game in 3.5 hours, where other games of the same genre take 8-12 hours.

-Portal is the only game to earn a glowing review from notoriously critical show, Zero Punctuation.
-The game’s length was specifically cited as a factor:
+It’s the only game to earn a glowing review from the notoriously critical show, Zero Punctuation, where the game’s length was specifically cited as a factor:

 It’s only 2-3 hours long, but that’s a good length for it.
 It means it doesn’t outstay its welcome … absolutely sublime from start to finish.